ECHibiki/Tsukuyomi-UseCase-List/Assembled Use Cases.md

 - Ban post
   - For a public ban add a custom message to the ban object and append it to the existing post(requires page rebuild)
   - Pub bans are stored in the DB, not the body
+  - IPs should be stored in byte form
 - Edit post
 - True delete
 - Delete file